PhD and MPhil applications

 - Ensure that the proposed research is feasible within the required time, space and available resources.

 If English is not your first language, you should provide evidence of competence in written and spoken English.
 Postgraduate entrants to the School of Classics must achieve an overall score of at least 7 in IELTS, with a minimum of 7 in the writing component.
 The test result should generally be no more than two years old.
 Students whose recent University degree has been taught in English are normally exempt from the requirement to produce test results.

 The School of Classics does not impose deadlines for applications, but many funding and scholarship awarding bodies do set cut-off dates.
 Check the details for specific awards carefully.

 There are two deadlines for those applying for funding:

-- Monday 30 November 2020, 12 noon – for students wishing to be considered for studentships awarded by the Scottish Graduate School for Arts and Humanities (SGSAH).
+- 16 December 2021, 5pm – for students wishing to be considered for studentships awarded by the Scottish Graduate School for Arts and Humanities (SGSAH).
 These include maintenance, fees at UK level, and additional flexible funding.
 This year, a limited number of studentships will be available to international students (including EU).

-- Tuesday 12 January 2021, 12 noon – for students withing to be considered for studentships awarded by the University of St Andrews and the School of Classics.
-We expect to make several awards for 2021 entry, covering maintenance and/or fees (UK and overseas level).
-All applications received by Tuesday 12th January 2021, 12 noon will be considered for these sources of scholarship funding, though we may also make later rounds of selection.
+- 31 January 2022, 5pm – for students wishing to be considered for studentships awarded by the University of St Andrews and the School of Classics.
+We expect to make several awards for 2022 entry, covering maintenance and/or fees (UK and overseas level).
+All applications received by 31 January 2022, 5pm will be considered for these sources of scholarship funding, though we may also make later rounds of selection.
 Students who applied for SGSAH awards will automatically be considered for these awards.

 As a postgraduate student at the University of St Andrews, you will be expected to pay tuition fees every year that you are in attendance.
 Visit the University's tuition fees page for more information.